nmfs-ost/FIT-committee/README.md

-# FIT-tracking
+# FIT-committee
+Repository for FIT committe to use for communication.
+May use for:
-Repository for tracking elements of the FIT strategic plan.
+ - Tracking elements of the FIT strategic plan
+ - Conducting polls
 Under construction :construction: